 The Welsh Belief – Guiding Lights

-The pagan festival honoured this union of the living and dead, welcoming home benevolent spirits and banishing evil ones.
+The pagan festival honored this union of the living and dead, welcoming home benevolent spirits and banishing evil ones.

-They believed by placing lights in turnips, they could simultaneously guide home the good spirits, whilst keeping out the evil.
+They believed by placing lights in turnips, or later, a carved pumpkin, they could simultaneously guide home the good spirits, whilst keeping out the evil.

 The Irish Belief – Stingy Jack

 The Irish belief is the more popularly known and held version of the story.
 It comes from a myth about Stingy Jack, an alcoholic con man who tricked the devil.